ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex0/README.md

 ![Access Dev Space Manager](ex0img0.png)
 ## Creating the Development Space

-<span style="color:red">Your dev space has been precreated for the hands-on session.
-If your dev space manager shows FioriAppsGenAI, continue directly with step </span> [Opening the Development Space](#opening-the-development-space)

-If the **Welcome to** landing page is shown instead, you have to create a new dev space as follows.
+If the **Welcome to** You have to create a new dev space as follows.

 Click on the button **Create Dev Space**.